 In many cases, you’ll receive a 1099 form automatically from the source of the income, such as your brokerage account.
 But the IRS 1099 rules don’t require every company to report your 1099 income to the IRS in every situation.

-Still, you’re generally required to report that income, whether or not you received a formal 1099 from the source of that income.
+Still, you’re generally required to report that income, whether or not you received a formal 1099.

-If you’re using Quicken or Simplifi by Quicken, you can run an income report to see all your income from every source.
+If you’re using Quicken, you can run an income report to see all your income from every source.
 If something looks off, it’s not too late to revisit those transactions and fix those categories.

 You can also use tags to track these transactions.
-In either Quicken or Simplifi by Quicken, create a tag called “1099,” or “side-gig income,” or anything else that fits your specific situation.
-Apply that tag to any related income, and then use a tag report to see it all together.
+In Quicken, create a tag called “1099 income” or anything else you like.
+Apply that tag to any related income, and use a tag report to see it all together.

 4. What about unemployment benefits?